MohamedRagabAnas/CAPSRepo/README.md

 - Created a jar file that take as input the directory of the LDBC data and generate the new data into the output given directory.
 - This project has generated the data that will create a property graph, it will be unfortunately different from the one that is in Graph DDL.

+4- Prepare the import script (neo4j admin import tool) for all nodes and relationships to load them into a neo4j graph DB.

+5- Load the data to neo4j and check the newly created schema.

+6- Solved the issue of Converting the GMT DateTime for Morpheus Cypher into Months and Years. (a lot of queries depend on this conversion).

+7- Morpheus- LDBC Hive schema (we want to have a schema in hive similar to neo4j and hdfs):

-4-	Created python scripts to pre-process (Normalize) the data generated from this project to adhere with the LDBC property graph of Hive:
+-	Created python scripts to pre-process (Normalize) the data generated from this project to adhere with the LDBC property graph of Hive:

 - normalize place to City, Country, continent
 - normalize organization to company and university